rahullikestocode/arden-dertat-programming-questions/README.md

-This repo contains both naive and optimal solutions to Arden Dertat programming interview questions.
+This repo contains both naive and optimal solutions to Arden Dertat programming interview questions given below -http://www.ardendertat.com/2012/01/09/programming-interview-questions/.

-Link to programming questions - http://www.ardendertat.com/2012/01/09/programming-interview-questions/.

-Code is written in Scala.
+All code is written in Scala.